oakestra/oakestra/README.md

 ```
 wget -c https://github.com/oakestra/oakestra/releases/download/v0.4.2/NodeEngine_$(dpkg --print-architecture).tar.gz && tar -xzf NodeEngine_$(dpkg --print-architecture).tar.gz && chmod +x install.sh && ./install.sh
 ```
-2) (Optional, required only if you want to enable communication across the microservices) Install the [OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager) component using the following commsnd:
+2) (Optional, required only if you want to enable communication across the microservices) Install the [OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager) component using the following command:
 ```
 wget -c https://github.com/oakestra/oakestra-net/releases/download/v0.4.2/NetManager_$(dpkg --print-architecture).tar.gz && tar -xzf NetManager_$(dpkg --print-architecture).tar.gz && chmod +x install.sh && ./install.sh $(dpkg --print-architecture)
 ```
-2.1) Configure the NetManager config file accordingly to what stated in the [NetManager Readme](https://github.com/oakestra/oakestra-net/blob/main/node-net-manager/README.md).
+2.1) Configure the NetManager config file accordingly to what is stated in the [NetManager Readme](https://github.com/oakestra/oakestra-net/blob/main/node-net-manager/README.md).
 Leave the ClusterMqttPort value to the default 10003 value.
 2.2) Run the NetManager using `sudo NetManager -p 6000`
-3) Run the node engine: `sudo NodeEngine -a <cluster orchestrator address> -p <cluster orhcestrator port e.g. 10100> -n 6000`.
-If you specifcy the flag `-n 6000`, the NodeEngine expects a running NetManager component on port 6000.
-If this is the case, the node will start in overlay mode, enabling the networking across the deployed application.
+3) Run the node engine: `sudo NodeEngine -a <cluster orchestrator address> -p <cluster orchestrator port e.g. 10100> -n 6000`.
+If you specify the flag `-n 6000`, the NodeEngine expects a running NetManager component on port 6000.
+If this is the case, the node will start in overlay mode, enabling networking across the deployed application.
 In order to do so, you need to have the Oakestra NetManager component installed on your worker node ([OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager)).
 If you don't which to enable the networking, simply avoid specifying the flag -n.
 Use NodeEngine -h for further details
-3.1) As an alternative you can run the development version of the NodeEngine moving inside `go_node_engine` and running `sudo go NodeEngine -a <cluster orchestrator address> -p <cluster orhcestrator port e.g. 10100> -n <net manager port>`
+3.1) As an alternative you can run the development version of the NodeEngine moving inside `go_node_engine` and running `sudo go NodeEngine -a <cluster orchestrator address> -p <cluster orchestrator port e.g. 10100> -n <net manager port>`

 # Use the APIs to deploy a new application